recursehex/Hybrid/docs/control-flow.md

 ## Implementation Details

-- All conditions are evaluated to boolean values
-- Numeric values can be used as conditions (0 is false, non-zero is true)
+- Non-boolean conditions cannot be used and will result in a compilation error
 - Block statements create new scopes for local variables
 - Control flow statements can be nested to any depth
 - LLVM IR uses phi nodes and basic blocks for control flow
 - Foreach loops use internal counters and array indexing for iteration
-- C-style for loops create separate AST nodes (`ForLoopStmtAST`) from foreach loops (`ForEachStmtAST`)
+- For loops create separate AST nodes (`ForLoopStmtAST`) from foreach loops (`ForEachStmtAST`)
 - For loops automatically detect increment vs decrement based on initial and limit values
 - Anonymous for loops generate internal variable names (`__anon_loop_var_N`)
 - Custom conditions in for loops bypass automatic limit checking